-PROTECTING AGAINST RISKS
+AGAINST RISKS

-A comprehensive range of insurance offerings, including digital insurance products in key markets.
+A comprehensive range of insurance offerings,

+including digital insurance products in

-Improving lives: our insurance, healthcare insurance and life cover products help our customers secure their wealth, financial fitness and wellbeing to meet potential losses or risks in the future.
+Improving lives: our insurance, healthcare insurance and life cover products help our customers secure their wealth, financial fitness and wellbeing to meet potential losses or risks financial services and drive financial inclusion.
+We bring these services to our customers using families in Mozambique.